lewisb1989/rust-channel/README.md

 # Rust Channel
-Simple implementation of a multi-consumer-single-producer channel in Rust.
+Simple implementation of a multi-producer-single-consumer channel in Rust.

 ## Build